Homological algebra and poset versions of the Garland method: Application to Simplicial and Cubical Complexes

 \section{Application to Simplicial and Cubical Complexes}

-Garland's original work treated the case of locally finite simplicial complexes with connected links.
-Our approach, among other examples, also treats locally finite cubical complexes and disconnected links.
-In the case of simplicial complexes with connected links this is exactly Garland's vanishing criterion but in the cases of cubical complexes or simplicial ones with disconnected links it yields a weaker restriction on the generators of cohomology.
+Garland's original work treated the case of locally finite simplicial complexes with connected links and \ref{thm:garland} recovers his vanishing condition in this case.
+Our approach, among other examples, also treats locally finite cubical complexes and disconnected links in which cases \ref{thm:garland} yields geometric and rank restrictions on generators of cohomology rather than vanishing.